United States cities with teams from four major league sports: Fifth major league: Major League Soccer

 Miami and the San Francisco Bay Area have lost and regained five-sport status.
 The former lost it in 2002 when the Miami Fusion folded, and the latter in 2006 when the San Jose Earthquakes moved to Houston to become the Dynamo.
 The Bay Area resumed being a five-sport city in 2008 when the Earthquakes were reactivated, Miami in 2020 with the arrival of Inter Miami CF.

 Of cities that formerly held four-sport status, only Atlanta, Kansas City, and St. Louis have current MLS franchises.
 If the WHA is counted, Houston is also included in the figure.
-San Diego will be included as well in 2025 if both the ABA and the WHA are counted.
+San Diego is also included as well in 2025 if both the ABA and the WHA are counted.

 No Ohio city can claim five-sport (or four-sport) status, but the state itself can via Cincinnati, Cleveland, and Columbus sports teams with the Columbus Crew and FC Cincinnati.

 The debut of MLS's Toronto FC in 2007 gave Toronto five major professional sports teams, although its football team plays in the Canadian Football League.

-Inter Miami CF will move into the city of Miami with the opening of Miami Freedom Park in 2026.